Study + Internship in Prague Available Sessions

 Additional Elective Courses

-In addition to your internship course and placement, you will choose 1 - 4 AAU elective courses and 0 - 2 CEA elective courses to take from the catalog of course options available to you.
+In addition to your internship course and placement, you will choose 1 - 2 CEA courses and 1 - 3 AAU courses to take from the catalog of course options available to you.
 This provides you with the opportunity to gain professional experience while also making progress toward your degree requirements and engaging in classes that afford a richer cultural experience.

 Elective courses meet for 42 - 45 contact hours/3 credits.
 Overall, you may earn 12 - 15 credits.
 Given the demands of the internship, 12 credits are recommended.